Mariusindi/Privacy-policy/README.md

         <p><strong>4.
 Google Play / In-app Purchases</strong><br>
         Transactions for the Pro version or developer support are handled directly by Google Play.
 The app only receives confirmation of a completed purchase to unlock features; no payment information is stored within the app.</p>

+        <p><strong>5.
+Camera and Image Usage</strong><br>
+        The app may request access to the device camera to allow users to capture images of text (such as recipes) and convert them into text (OCR functionality).
+All images and processed text are handled locally on the device and are not stored, shared, or transmitted to any server.</p>
     </div>

     <footer>